In French, when you talk about the weather, you use a specific expression with the verb "faire".

 Nuance between il fait beau and il fait bon:

-Il fait beau expresses that the weather looks nice (blue sky, sunny...)
+Il fait beau expresses that the feeling that the weather looks (or seems) nice (blue sky, sunny...)

 whereas Il fait bon is more about how the weather is / feels (the temperature), meaning not too hot nor too cold: "It is warm".

 Case of il fait du soleil or il fait soleil:

 This seems to be presented as idiomatic in a lot of French courses, and to be perfectly honest, some French people use it.
 However, it is not good French and still sounds clunky and child-like to many French ears (including mine).

 Il fait should always be followed by an adjective, and il y a by a noun.